Williamwu277/ICS3U6-Final-Project/README.md

 ## Instructions

+- For Mac run `javac NoNameGame.java` and then `java NoNameGame` in terminal after navigating to the folder
 - WASD to move
 - Mouse to aim and shoot
 - Space to go back to menu after a game is completed